tangrams/tangram-docs/pages/draw.md

     - Points `collide: false`, text `collide: true`: all points will render, text will render if it fits.
     - Points `collide: true`, text `collide: false`: points will render if they fit, in which case their attached text will also render, even if it overlaps something else.
     - Both `collide: false`: all points and text should render, regardless of overlap.

+_[JS only]_ Only labels from the same datasource will collide with each other.

 ####`text_source`
 Optional _string_, _function_, or _array_.
 Default is `name`.